 EXPEDITED ARBITRATION OF STATE CIVIL SERVICE CLASSIFICATION APPEALS

-1. Time Considerations: Under the APA, following hearing and receipt of post-hearing arguments or briefs, the examiner must prepare a proposed written decision and serve this on both parties.
+1. Time Considerations: Under the formal procedure, following hearing and receipt of post-hearing arguments or briefs, the examiner must prepare a proposed written decision and serve this on both parties.
 The parties then may file objections and arguments with the Commission.
-The Commission then makes a final decision which may be reviewed in district court.
-The district court decision is subject to appeal in the court of appeals and possibly the supreme court.
+The Commission then makes a final decision which may be reviewed in circuit court.
+The circuit court decision is subject to appeal in the court of appeals and possibly the supreme court.
 It is not unusual for this process to consume several months between the close of hearing and the Commissionís final decision, and in cases that are appealed to court, the entire process can take several years.
 Arbitration proceedings should (on average) take less time because the arbitrator's verbal decision at the close of hearing is final at the Commission level, and the permitted bases for judicial review are extremely limited.

 2. Case Complexity: As detailed above, arbitration proceedings provide the parties no opportunity to file post-hearing briefs to summarize the evidence and present their arguments.
 The employee must consider if this factor could impact his or her case.
-Complex appeals involving multiple, complex position comparisons and multiple issues might be better suited to an APA proceeding where the examiner has more time to review the record and where the parties have an opportunity to submit post-hearing briefs.
+Complex appeals involving multiple, complex position comparisons and multiple issues might be better suited to a formal proceeding where the examiner has more time to review the record and where the parties have an opportunity to submit post-hearing briefs.

-3. Review of Examiner's Decision: An election to proceed by arbitration involves a waiver, for all practical purposes, of any review of the arbitrator's verbal decision.
+3. Review of Examiner's Decision: A decision to proceed by arbitration involves a waiver, for all practical purposes, of any review of the arbitrator's verbal decision.
 An employee who elects arbitration is relying entirely on the arbitrator's opinion to decide the outcome.
 However, if the employee chooses arbitration and wins, the election of this process should eliminate in the great majority of cases, potentially lengthy and expensive further proceedings before the Commission and the judiciary.
-It also should be noted, however, that under current OSER policy, Commission classification decisions are effective for pay purposes retroactive to the original effective date of the transaction being appealed, regardless of how long it takes for the finalization of the classification decision.
+It also should be noted, however, that under current state policy, Commission classification decisions are effective for pay purposes retroactive to the original effective date of the transaction being appealed, regardless of how long it takes for the finalization of the classification decision.

 6. Precedent: An arbitration decision cannot be cited as precedent.
 This could be of particular significance where there are a number of cases involving similar positions and there is an interest in obtaining a ruling that will provide precedent for the other positions.